openhab/openhab-addons/bundles/org.openhab.binding.siemensrds/README.md

 | userPassword            | The password of the user account on the cloud server; as entered in the Siemens App.                                                                                |
 | pollingInterval         | Time interval in seconds between polling requests to the cloud server; the value must be between 8..60 seconds; the Default value (recommended) is 60 seconds.      |
 | apiKey                  | The key code needed to access the application program interface on the Siemens Climatix IC cloud server; you can request a key code from Siemens on their web-site. |

+Note: You must create ONLY ONE Thing of the type Climatix IC Account; duplicate Climatix IC Account things risk causing communication errors with the cloud server.

 ## Thing Configuration for "RDS Smart Thermostat"